shrkw/traininfo_notifier/README.md

 This system uses 2 processes:

-* A: Discover 遅延情報 and generate audio file
+* A: Scrape train info and generate audio file
     * kicked by crond
 * B: Audio file hosting server